 Step 8: Restore from Snapshot or Backup

-# Create disk from snapshot
+# Create new disk from snapshot

 az disk create